rouskinlab/dreem/dreem/alignment/README.md

 Contributor: Matty Allan, Yves Martin

 ## Purpose
-- Convert sequencing files into BAM files
+- Convert sequencing files into BAM files.
+Each read is compared and aligned to the reference sequence of the .fasta file.
+Results are stored in one BAM file per construct.

 ## Interface